 Study Abroad in Europe Tips: Everything You Need to Know

-There are two major kinds of European trips for a student studying abroad in Europe: the “everything is planned down to the number of croissants you will have in the morning” trip and the “we have no idea what we’re doing, but we’re in Europe so who cares” trip.
+There are two major kinds of European trips for a student studying abroad in Europe: the “everything is planned down to the number of croissants you will have in the morning and the 10 best cities in Europe you’ll hit during Fall Break” trip and the “we have no idea what we’re doing, but we’re in Europe so who cares” trip.

 This sounds ridiculous, but plan with your friends what kind of trip you’ll have (and what they’re expecting).

 If you’re all wanting a relaxing weekend in the Greek islands with nowhere to go and nothing to do but soak in the sun, be upfront about it.

 On the other hand, if you’ve imagined your week in Barcelona as non-stop touring and you have a list of the 20 restaurants you must hit on Day 1 of your trip after your fourth walking tour, share that as well.

 Especially in larger groups, it can be a recipe for disaster if you all have different expectations and everyone will leave feeling unsatisfied.